-In a new study, researchers found that adding two essential minerals to drinking water may help lower blood pressure.
+In an Emory University study, researchers found that adding two essential minerals to drinking water may help lower blood pressure.

 The two minerals are calcium and magnesium.
 The research was conducted by a team from Emory University.